harrychien1311/starter-hugo-academic/content/project/tracking-control-for-electro-optical-system-in-vibration-envrionment/index.md

    This project is the project of Vietnam Academic of Science and Technology.
 Thus, I cannot share the code

    You can read our publication at: https://vjs.ac.vn/index.php/jcc/article/view/12931/103810383012
-2. Technologies and Programming languages used: Matlab, C++
+2. Technologies and Programming languages used: Matlab, C++, Python, OpenCV

+3. My position: Researcher

+4. Main responsibilities:
+    - Researched to propose the algorithms
-3. Main responsibilities: Research to propose the algorithms, Conduct the experiments by simulation and reality, Implementation
+    - Desigined the algorithm and conducted the experiments by simulation in matlab to test the results
+    - Implemented and deployed the algorithms in AVR controller-a micro controller

+*Note: This is the project of Vietnamese Academeic of Science and Technology.
+Thus I cannot share the detail source code.
+Please read the paper to understand the solution*